peiyuu/course-dbt/week 1 project.md

     ''''

-#3.
-On average, how long does an order take from being placed to being delivered?
+# 3. On average, how long does an order take from being placed to being delivered?
-    Answer: 3.89 days
+    <br> Answer: 3.89 days

     '''sql
     with order_time as (